 “Clearly you are an epistle of Christ, ministered by us, written not with ink but by the Spirit of the living God, not on tablets of stone but on tablets of flesh, that is, of the heart” (2 Corinthians 3:3).

 Being an epistle means people can read us.
 “I read you.
 You come through loud and clear.
 I get the message.”
 God’s design for our lives is that people read both what we are and what we say.
-Do you say something with your life?
+Do you say something about your life?
 People may never read the gospel of John but they will read you.
 What kind of book are you?
 They will read the Epistle of Sue or the Epistle of Sam.

 Has God called you to ministry?
 It is a great vocation but there are great obstacles in ministry.
-When we enter ministry, our ministry may not end in “And they lived happily ever after.”
+When we enter the ministry, our ministry may not end in “And they lived happily ever after.”
 The two greatest missionaries of the first century ended their careers in what man calls tragedy.
 These intrepid missionaries ended their ministries in jail and in execution.
 Peter knew he was not going to die in bed (2 Peter 1:14).
 The Lord told him so.
 Call to ministry transcends the pleasant and the nice.